mrisen/inet-showcases/_docs/wireless/directionalselectivity/index.md

 <p><pre class="include" src="omnetpp.ini" from="General" upto="displayLinks"></pre></p>

 The source host is configured to send ping requests every 0.5s.
 This is effectively the probe interval, the antenna characteristic data can be made more fine-grained by setting a more frequent ping rate.
 The destination is configured to circle the source with a radius of 150m.
 The simulation runs for 360s, and the speed of `destination` is set so it does one full circle.
 This way, when plotting the reception power, the time can be directly mapped to the direction angle.

+TODO: about the angle time mapping -> degrees is actually 90

 The visualizer is set to display antenna lobes in `source` (the `displayRadios` is the master switch in `RadioVisualizer`, so it needs to be set to `true`), signal arrivals (for the reception power indication), and active data links (indicating successfully received transmissions).